 [*If your institution has been migrated to the new ProQuest platform, the Gannett database can also be accessed from within your existing ProQuest subscription.
 If you have any questions about accessing or using the trial, please contact ProQuest Support at www.proquest.com/go/contactsupport.]

 eLibrary Elementary and New York State: June 11 at 2 PM

 Gannett Newsstand and NY State: June 12 at 10 AM and June 18 at 2 PM

 Bernard A. Margolis, Assistant Commissioner for Libraries and State Librarian, is pleased to announce a preliminary selection of e-resources for the NOVELny (New York Online Virtual Electronic Library) statewide collection for July 1, 2013 through June 30, 2014.

-In 2014/2015, NOVELny will offer free statewide access to an encyclopedia, strong general reference and periodicals content, issues, business, news and health concentrations, and an interface and content for children.
+In 2013/2014, NOVELny will offer free statewide access to an encyclopedia, strong general reference and periodicals content, business, news and health concentrations, and an interface and content for children.
 Products were competitively selected to provide the broadest array of desired content for the best value given current resources.

-The databases listed below will be freely available to over 5,600 public, school, academic and special libraries currently registered for NOVELny and to individuals who are residents of New York State that visit http://www.novelnewyork.org.
+The databases listed below will be freely available to the nearly 5,600 public, school, academic and special libraries currently registered for NOVELny and to individuals who are residents of New York State that visit http://www.novelnewyork.org and log on with a driver license ID or a non-driver ID.
 If your library is not registered please see the For Librarians link on the website or contact the NOVELny Help Desk toll-free at 877-277-0250 or in the Capital District at 518-486-6012.

 ELEMENTARY LEVEL GENERAL PERIODICALS